LyonsZhang/CINEMA-Group/content/authors/XueWu/_index.md

   - Grad Students
 ---

-Xinyu Sun is a Biostatistics Ph.D.
+Xue Wu is a Biostatistics Ph.D.
 Candidate in Penn State University.